-- Review the principal business risks facing the Corporation and its subsidiaries identified by senior Management, in the context of its global business and affairs (the "Principal Business Risks") and oversee the implementation by senior Management of appropriate measures to manage these risks. - Develop reasonable assurance that the Principal Business Risks are effectively being mitigated and controlled by:
+- Review the principal business risks facing the Corporation and its subsidiaries identified by senior Management, in the context of its global business and affairs (the "Principal Business Risks") and the implementation by senior Management of appropriate mitigation measures to manage these risks. - Develop reasonable assurance that the Principal Business Risks are effectively being mitigated and controlled by:

-- reviewing with senior Management an updated list of such risks as well as ongoing or special actions undertaken to manage each one of these identified risks; - (ii) discussing with senior Management its assessment of the residual exposure to the Corporation if any, ensuing from their management of such risks; and - (iii) enquiring of senior Management whether existing policies, processes and programs are appropriate to identify, manage and control such risks. - Review and approve, on an annual basis, the risk appetite framework of the Corporation - Review, at least annually, the appropriateness of insurance coverage maintained by the Corporation and its subsidiaries. - Review quarterly updates of the Corporation's and its subsidiaries' outstanding contingencies, including legal claims, tax assessments and others, that could have a material effect upon the financial results and condition of the Corporation and the manner in which these matters are being disclosed in the consolidated financial statements. - Review, at least annually, the appropriateness of foreign currency, interest rate and other financial risk mitigation practices such as the use of derivative financial instruments. - Review, at least annually, the list of guarantees provided by the Corporation and its subsidiaries.
+- reviewing with senior Management an updated list of such risks as well as ongoing or special actions undertaken to manage each one of these identified risks; - (ii) discussing with senior Management its assessment of the residual exposure to the Corporation if any, ensuing from their management of such risks; and - (iii) enquiring of senior Management whether existing policies, processes and programs are appropriate to identify, manage and control such risks. - Oversee on a quarterly basis the Enterprise Risk Management ("ERM") activities of the Corporation with the Vice President Enterprise Strategy & Social responsibility. - Oversee on a quarterly basis the operational and financial risks associated with significant programs and projects of the Corporation above \$10 million. - Review and recommend to the Board the approval of the Enterprise Risk Management Policy and any material change to it. - Review and recommend to the Board the approval, on an annual basis, of the risk appetite framework of the Corporation guiding strategic decision making. - Review, at least annually and approve the appropriateness of foreign currency, interest rate and other financial risk mitigation practices such as the use of derivative financial instruments. - Review and approve the Treasury Policy of the Corporation and any material change made to it. - Review and approve the Information and Cyber-Security Policy of the Corporation and any material change to it. - Review, at least annually, the appropriateness of insurance coverage maintained by the Corporation and its subsidiaries. - Review quarterly updates of the Corporation's and its subsidiaries' outstanding contingencies, including legal claims, tax assessments and others, that could have a material effect upon the financial results and condition of the Corporation and the manner in which these matters are being disclosed in the consolidated financial statements. - Review, at least annually, the list of guarantees provided by the Corporation and its subsidiaries.